Undergraduate Concentrations

 Charles H. Reynolds served as department head from 1980 – 2001.
 In the wake of his passing on January 25, 2017 [TN Today | Knoxville News-Sentinel] the Department decided to create an award in his honor.
 Because he stayed connected to many of his former students, we decided to honor a distinguished alumnus or alumna each year.
 The award is handed out at the Graduation and Awards Ceremony in the spring.

-Our 2023 winner is Steven Trotter, an alumni from the class of 1976.
+Our 2024 winner is Rev. Larry J. Sykes, Jr., an alumni from the class of 2009.

 Religious Studies in the News